joao-faust/weather_information/README.md

 Follow the steps bellow:

-Step 1 - Start the MySQL service or start it from xampp;
+- Start the MySQL service or start it from xampp;
-Step 2 - Open your terminal and type mysql -u root -p;
+- Open your terminal and type mysql -u root -p;
-Step 3 - Type everything that is in the database.sql file;
+- Type everything that is in the database.sql file;
-Step 4 - Set up the connection file according to your database.
+- Set up the connection file according to your database.

 ### Start the PHP Server

-Step 1 - Type php -S localhost:<PORT> in your terminal or start it from xampp;
+- Type php -S localhost:<PORT> in your terminal or start it from xampp;
-Step 2 - Type localhost:<PORT> in any browser.
+- Type localhost:<PORT> in any browser.

 ### Authors